Om2005Prakash/Easy21/README.md

 ```
 Pros
-Very Fast Learning(Can learn in less than 1000 episodes as it has a much lower number of features 36 as compared to 210)
+Very Fast Learning(As it has a much lower number of features 36 as compared to 210)

 Cons
 Very sensitive to randomness of env as well as initialization
+It learn different policy than SarsaLam and MC as it doesn't have fine control over states
 ```

 Q  How would you modify the function approximator suggested in this section to get better results in Easy21?